felixnorden/moppepojkar/documentation/product-backlog.md

 - Store data sent from MOPED
 - Display data in the app
 - Add a toggle button to view/hide various values.
-- Animate and/or grey out speed and turning bars to reflect the data being transmitted to the app depending on the state the MOPED is in.
+- Animate and/or disable speed and turning controls to reflect the data being transmitted to the app depending on the state the MOPED is in.
--Display whether app is connected to MOPED in app
+- Display whether the app is connected to MOPED or not

 ### Communication